opsolving/.github/profile/README.md

 ## 🎯 Goal

 This repository keeps a set of free and accessible Helm charts for commonly used services.
-If any chart is abandoned by the community, **Opsolving adopts and maintains it** to ensure continuity, stability, and availability.
+The aim is to guarantee continuity, stability, and availability for the open-source ecosystem.